andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

 Now comes a BIG step: converting everything to TypeScript!
 We will convert all components, pages, and even the Gatsby API files (gatsby-config, gatsby-node, etc.) at the root level to use TypeScript.

 Gatsby claims to support TypeScript out of the box.
-That is partially true.
+This is partially true.
 If we create a simple Copy component:

 ```
 const Copy = () => (